MicrosoftDocs/fabric-docs/docs/data-science/r-fraud-detection.md

 # Get the ID of the label column
 label_col <- which(names(train_df) == "Class")

-# Convert the testing dataset for the model
+# Convert the test dataset for the model
 test_mtx <- as.matrix(test_df)
 test_x <- test_mtx[, -label_col]
 test_y <- test_mtx[, label_col]